 McGee, called up to the Cardinals from Class AAA Louisville in May 1982, went hitless in his first four big-league at-bats.
 He broke through in dramatic fashion against the Braves on May 13, 1982, at Atlanta.

 In the fifth inning, the Cardinals led 6-5 and had the bases loaded with one out.
-Cardinals manager Whitey Herzog called on McGee, a switch-hitter, to pinch-hit for Tito Landrum, a right-handed batter due to face right-handed pitcher Preston Hanna, even though Landrum already had three RBI in the game.
+Herzog called on McGee, a switch-hitter, to bat for Tito Landrum, even though Landrum had three RBI in the game.

-Asked about his decision to lift Landrum for McGee, Herzog told the Associated Press, “It worked, didn’t it?”
+Asked about lifting Landrum for McGee, Herzog said, “It worked, didn’t it?”

 Said McGee: “That was my first big-league hit and I’ve got to feel pretty good about it.
 I know I can play defense and run the bases.
 I just hope I can get some bat experience.”